Physical Therapist Assistant

 Graduates of St. Catherine University's PTA programs utilize clinical problem-solving, critical thinking and the influences of Catholic Social Teaching and social justice to maximize the delivery of individualized physical therapy interventions.
 They demonstrate capability for lifelong learning and service to others as contributing members and leaders within the physical therapy profession and their community.

-PTA 1020 Physical Therapy Intervention Techniques — 2 credits
+PTA 1400 Physical Therapy Foundations — 3 credits

-PTA 1040 Musculoskeletal Anatomy and Measurement Techniques — 3 credits
+PTA 1550 Neuromuscular System and Techniques I — 3 credits

 PTA 2000 Physical Therapy Intervention Techniques III — 8 credits